SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Student Support: Core course tutors and peer coaches provide academic support resources to current students, free of charge.

-Student Groups: The Office of Graduate Student Life supports numerous student groups based on identity and interests.
+Student Groups: The Office of Graduate Student Life supports numerous students groups, which are open to all.

-Practicum Access Award: Financial support is provided for students with underrepresented/marginalized identities with financial need who wish to engage in unpaid practicums.
+Generation Health Practicum Award: Financial support is provided for students with financial need who wish to engage in unpaid practicums.

-Mentorship: Our alumni mentoring program matches current students with alumni mentors, and the Emerging Women Leaders Mentoring Program provides mentoring and networking for doctoral students.
+Mentorship: Our alumni mentoring program matches current students with alumni mentors, and the Emerging World Leaders Mentoring Program provides mentoring and networking for doctoral students.

 Syllabus Template: Our syllabus template includes expectations of ourselves at our best, the student code for engagement in the virtual community, resources on proper use of pronouns, and inclusivity.